 Where significantly high cost items are purchased for resale, report the selling price here and the cost of goods sold in Schedule 40, Statement of Operations: Expenses, column 3 (Materials).
 Note that the FIR will not balance if the cost of goods sold is reported in Schedule 40 and the selling price is not reported here.
 Line 1850 Contributions from non-consolidated entities Enter contributions from non-consolidated entities on this line.
 For example, trusts.
 Line 1865 Other revenues from government business enterprise (i.e. Dividends, etc.) Report revenue received from the municipality's business government enterprises including dividends, interest income, etc. Report the net income from business government enterprise in SLC 10 6020 01 in the section labelled, Continuity of Government Business Enterprise Equity.
 Line 1870 Gaming and Casino Revenues Report any Gaming or Casino revenues from the Ontario Lottery and Gaming Corporation on this line.
 Line 1890 Other Enter the amount and description of other sources of operating revenue that are not reported as user fees, service charges or grants in Schedule 12.
 Include amounts from the sale of other products, including forestry products.
 Line 1891-1898 Other: Refer to the description for Line 1890 Other.
 Line 1899 Subtotal The subtotal for other revenue equals the sum of lines 1805 through 1898.
 Line 1880 Municipal Land Transfer Tax (City of Toronto Act, 2006) This line only applies to the City of Toronto.
 Please enter the Municipal Land Transfer tax revenue on this line.
-Line 1885 Transient Accommodation Tax Enter the transient accommodation tax revenue on this line.
+Line 1886 Transient Accommodation Tax Enter the total amount of transient accommodation tax revenue on this line.
+Amounts transferred to eligible tourism organizations should be entered on Schedule 40, line 1820 column 6; please use schedule 42 lines 5991 to 5993 to enter the name of the tourism organization and the amount of the Transient Accommodation Tax received.
 Line 1905 Increase/Decrease in Government Business Enterprise equity Enter the increase or decrease in government business enterprise equity.
 Line 9910 TOTAL Revenues Total Revenues - line 9910 equals:

-Taxation-Own Purpose & Payments-In-Lieu of taxation subtotal - Line 9940 - PLUS: Subtotal, Ontario unconditional grants Line 0699 - PLUS: Subtotal, Conditional grants Line 0899 - PLUS: Revenue from other municipalities for Tangible Capital Assets Line 1098 - PLUS: Revenue from other municipalities Line 1099 - PLUS: Total User fees and service charges Line 1299 - PLUS: Subtotal, Licences, permits, rents, etc. Line 1499 - PLUS: Subtotal, Fines and penalties Line 1699 - PLUS: Subtotal, Other revenue Line 1899 - PLUS: Municipal Land Transfer Tax Line 1880 - PLUS: Increase in Government Business Enterprise equity line 1905 CONTINUITY OF ACCUMULATED SURPLUS/(DEFICIT) Line 2010 PLUS: Total Revenues This amount is automatically carried forward from line 9910 of this schedule (SLC 10 9910 01).
+Taxation-Own Purpose & Payments-In-Lieu of taxation subtotal - Line 9940 - PLUS: Subtotal, Ontario unconditional grants Line 0699 - PLUS: Subtotal, Conditional grants Line 0899 - PLUS: Revenue from other municipalities for Tangible Capital Assets Line 1098 - PLUS: Revenue from other municipalities Line 1099 - PLUS: Total User fees and service charges Line 1299 - PLUS: Subtotal, Licences, permits, rents, etc. Line 1499 - PLUS: Subtotal, Fines and penalties Line 1699 - PLUS: Subtotal, Other revenue Line 1899 - PLUS: Municipal Land Transfer Tax Line 1880 - PLUS: Transient Accomodation Tax Line 1886 - PLUS: Increase in Government Business Enterprise equity line 1905 CONTINUITY OF ACCUMULATED SURPLUS/(DEFICIT) Line 2010 PLUS: Total Revenues This amount is automatically carried forward from line 9910 of this schedule (SLC 10 9910 01).
 Line 2020 LESS: Total Expenses This amount is automatically carried forward from line 9910 column 11 of Schedule 40 (SLC 40 9910 11).
-Line 2060 Accumulated surplus/ (deficit) at beginning of year Line 2099 Annual Surplus/Deficit: This amount is automatically calculated.
-Line 2045 PLUS: PSAB Adjustments: Use this line for any PSAB adjustments.
+Line 2030 PLUS: Other: Use this line for any adjustments.
 Line 2040 PLUS: Other: Use this line for any adjustments.
-Line 2030 PLUS: Other: Use this line for any adjustments.

-The accumulated surplus or deficit at the beginning of the year is equal to the accumulated surplus or deficit at the end of the previous year.
+Line 2045 PLUS: PSAB Ad Ijustments: Use this line for any PSAB adjustments.
+Line 2099 Annual Surplus /Deficit: This amount is automatically calculated.
+Line 2060 Accumulated su urplus/ (deficit) at beginning of year The accumulated surplus or deficit at the beginning of the year is equal to the accumulated surplus or deficit at the end of the previous year.
 Line 2061 Prior period adjustments Please use this line to record any prior year adjustments to the opening accumulated surplus balance.
 Line 2062 Restated accumulated surplus/ (deficit) at the beginning of year This line is automatically calculated.